Battle of Tripoli (1911): Fighting at Bu Meliana and arrival of reinforcements

 On the night between 9 and 10 October the Ottoman troops, supported by Libyan irregulars, attacked the Italian positions in the area of the Bu Meliana wells, south of Tripoli, the main source of water for the city.
 The attack was repelled with the help of gunfire from the warships moored in the roads.
 This attack prompted the Italian commands to speed up the transport of the Army troops to Tripoli, in order to reinforce the scarce Navy forces that were still holding the city; the armoured cruiser Varese and the troopships America and Verona, being the fastest ships in the troop convoy that had sailed from Italy, detached from the convoy and proceeded towards Tripoli at a higher speed.
-They reached destination on 11 October, and they landed the 84th Infantry Regiment, two battalions of the 40th Infantry Regiment and a battalion of the 11th Bersaglieri Regiment, altogether 4,800 men.
+They reached destination on 11 October, and they landed the 84th Infantry Brigade (Brigade "Venezia"), two battalions of the 40th Infantry Brigade (Brigade "Bologna") and a battalion of the 11th Bersaglieri Regiment, altogether 4,800 men.
 On the following day, the remainder of the convoy also reached Tripoli; with these reinforcements, the Italian forces occupying the city grew to 35,000 men, under the command of General Carlo Caneva.
 After the arrival of the Army forces, Captain Cagni's naval landing personnel were re-embarked on their ships.

 Most of the Turkish garrison, however, remained intact; having retreated into the desert, as planned beforehand, they established bases outside of the range of the warships' guns and started recruiting Arab volunteers.
-A few weeks later, the Turkish and Arab forces would attempt to retake Tripoli in the battle of Sciara Sciat, but without success.
+A few weeks later, the Turkish and Arab forces would attempt to retake Tripoli in the battle of Sciara Sciat], but without success.